apostrophecms/apostrophe-profiler/README.md

 especially to things you don't need on every single request. *Do* use it to directly hold things you would otherwise join with but need on every request.
+* Use the `index-suggestions` feature of this module, but remember that you must apply your own knowledge as well.